phanvogiahuy2701-rgb/Coldgold-Strategic-Case/README.md

 - Contributed ideas on how to use higher plant utilization and basic cost controls to support the profitability target.
 - Designed and formatted the PowerPoint presentation (slide structure, key figures, and visuals) so that the recommendations were easy to follow.
 - Co-presented the case to the judging panel, explaining parts of the analysis and answering questions during the Q&A.
-- Worked with a multicultural team and delivered the full solution under a strict one-day deadline, with the project reaching the semifinal round.

 ---